-Over the period 2005/06 to 2007/08, the CPC/CBT power projects are expected to generate \$74 million in net income, and will pay an additional \$35 million in taxes and water rentals.
-Net income during 2005/06 and/or 2006/07 may be materially affected by permanent channel repairs, depending on the cost of repairs and the amount and timing of recoveries from insurance and/or the design-build contractor.
+Over the period 2006/07 to 2008/09, the CPC/CBT power projects are expected to generate \$73 million in net income (after ALGS channel repair costs) and pay an additional \$37 million in taxes and water rentals.
+Forecast net income for 2005/06 and/ 2006/07 does not include a provision for the recovery of permanent channel repair costs due to uncertainties regarding the amount and timing of recoveries from insurance and/or the design-build contractor.